Order before 00:30 for next day delivery Extra 15% off on APP Earn £15 Credit? Over 194k reviews & 4.4 rated

 4. Dumbbell bent-over raise

-The dumbbell bent-over raise exercise targets the posterior delts, located at the back of the shoulder.
-For many people, this muscle will be undeveloped compared to the other parts of the shoulder.
+The dumbbell bent-over raise targets the posterior delts at the back of the shoulder.
+For many, this muscle is underdeveloped compared to the other parts of the shoulder.
+But if you want defined shoulders with large muscle mass, you can't neglect the posterior delts.

 How to do the dumbbell bent-over raise

-• Engage your rear delts and pull your elbows up toward the ceiling in a reverse fly motion.
+• Engage your rear delts and pull your elbows up towards the ceiling in a reverse fly motion.
 The weights should end up close to parallel with the floor with your palms facing the floor.

 • Keep your torso still and your core engaged throughout the movement.